-In addition to the following general requirements, there are specific rules clarified by each Member Organization (see Appendix for further information).
+In addition to the following common requirements, there are specific rules clarified by each Member Organization.
+For specific rules by each Member Organization, please refer to the Appendix or consult the person noted in Section VI.

 III-1.
 Applicant/ Project Consortium